thingplus/thingplus.github.io/_posts/en/posts/open-hardware/2015-08-02-en_raspberrypi_user_guide.md

    i2c-bcm2708
    ```

    - `i2c-dev` could be already added, because it depends on Raspbian's version.

    - Press `CTRL-O` and press `ENTER` to save the changes and press `CTRL-X` to close the current file you opened and modified.

-#### 2. Installation
+#### 2. Install Thingplus application

 1) Download nodejs and Install it.